AlanFoster/alanfoster.github.io/src/pages/workshops/jest/mocks/index.markdown

 There are some issues with calling out to the _real_ service during tests:

-- It's not possible to test edge cases i.e. What if the service is down, returns empty array, lots of movies?
+- It's not possible to test edge cases i.e. empty payloads, lots of items, etc.
-- The website has gone down; and our tests are broken!
+- The website has gone down, and now our tests are broken?
 - Our tests are _slow_!

 ## Using Mocks